archiveone/pan/README.md

-# GREIA - Life's Operating System
+# PAN - Pan Life Out

-GREIA is a comprehensive platform that unifies Properties, Services, Leisure, and Connect into a single, powerful ecosystem.
-Built with Next.js 13, TypeScript, and a modern tech stack, GREIA serves as the digital fabric of everyday life.
+PAN is a comprehensive platform that unifies Places, Professionals, Experiences, and Connect into a single, powerful ecosystem.
+Built with Next.js 13, TypeScript, and a modern tech stack, PAN serves as the first lifestyle app.

 ## Current Status